• Skip to primary navigation

 At the same time as removing the damaged leaf, check the roots.

-You will need to cut all the damaged roots and repot your Sansevieria in a fresh free-draining soil if the roots are also rotting.
+You will need to cut all the damaged roots and repot your Sansevieria in fresh free-draining soil if the roots are also rotting.

 When grown in a temperate climate indoors, Futura Robusta Snake Plant…